engineeringstudent0012/Instagram/README.md

-To Run This Go To The Terminal ANd Type npm run dev
+To Run This Go To The Terminal Amd Type npm run dev

 Go To google firebase for storage and google cloud platform for credentials.